 The first sign of psychosis is usually withdrawal.
-A teenager or young adult, often someone who’s had no prior emotional or behavioral issues, begins to be less engaged with what’s going on around him.
-Instead of school, work, friends, family and fun, he is preoccupied with what’s going on internally, increasingly fixated on disturbing ideas that are bubbling up.
+A teenager or young adult, often someone who’s had no prior emotional or behavioral issues, begins to be less engaged with what’s going on around them.
+Instead of school, work, friends, family and fun, they are preoccupied with what’s going on internally, increasingly fixated on disturbing ideas that are bubbling up.

-He’s being monitored by the FBI.
-There’s a chip implanted in his brain.
-His parents are trying to poison him.
-He begins seeing and hearing things that others don’t see and hear, and becomes suspicious even of people he is closest to.
-In turn, his speech and his behavior no longer make sense to them.
+They’re being monitored by the FBI.
+There’s a chip implanted in their brain.
+Their parents are trying to poison them.
+They begin seeing and hearing things that others don’t see and hear, and becomes suspicious even of people they are closest to.
+In turn, their speech and behavior no longer make sense to them.

 This is a psychotic break — when someone loses touch with reality, experiencing delusions (false beliefs) or hallucinations (seeing or hearing things that are not there) and what’s called “disorganized” speech.
 In the United States, about 100,000 teenagers and young adults each year experience a first episode of psychosis, with the peak onset between the ages of 15 and 25.